 Everyones efforts have helped us produce 2 Double Gold, 13 Gold, 35 Silver and 20 Bronze medal winning wines!
 This is a real accomplishment for all of the growers in the state that have worked so hard to make this happen because we all know that "wine is made in the vineyard".
 Thanks to you all!

 All the growers listed below are commited to creating a robust and real Nevada wine industry with new water saving crops that are GROWN IN NEVADA!

 Congratulations to our Nevada Grower Partners for another great year.
-Our combined vineyard plantings are now over 7,500 vines with two more major plantings scheduled for 2016.
+Our combined vineyard plantings are now over 13,000 vines.
 We are dedicated to growing the "Nevada Wine Industry" and after years of hard work we are all delighted to be on the leading edge of this goal.

 This estate vineyard is located here at our winery and consists of Zinfandel and Syrah.
 Planted in the early 1990's, this Zinfandel vineyard is also Nevada's oldest commercially producing red grape vineyard.

 The vineyard you are looking at here produced the state of Nevada's first commercial red wine in state history when it was harvested in 2005.
 You can imagine how delighted we were when these first 100 cases of Zinfandel, released in 2008, won 7 National Wine Awards, including a Gold!
 The 2006 vintage followed with another award winning year.
 It's easy to see that southern Nevada is becoming "Zinfandel" territory.

 A major expansion of the vineyard in 2009 added Syrah and more Zinfandel.
 These vines began producing in very small amounts in 2011 and began producing much larger crops beginning in 2012.
 All the new vines are planted on drought resistant root stock and placed on a (VSP) vertical shoot position trellis system.